 “A lot of the material that we got out of his apartment led me to believe there was something much, much greater going on here than a simple fraud.”

 Detective Sergeant Andy Capwill, Chagrin Falls (Ohio) Police Department

 “You’ve got to do it the right way,” said Special Agent Milan Kosanovich, who specializes in complex financial crimes and investigated the case with Sukowatey and Capwill.
 “It’s perfectly fine to operate as a money exchanger for bitcoin.
 However, those exchangers, like other financial institutions in the U.S., have specific rules to follow to ensure compliance with anti-money laundering requirements.”

 In September 2014, Mercede boasted about his profits to a reporter for an online bitcoin publication.
 He claimed he averaged returns of 8 to 15 percent per day by buying off Chinese exchanges and then selling locally.
 “I can get some crazy returns right now,” he was quoted saying.

-Court records show Mercede wired funds to make daily purchases of $10,000 and $40,000 in bitcoin.
+Court records show Mercede wired funds to make daily purchases of up to $40,000 in bitcoin.
 Over six months beginning in August 2014, Mercede illegally converted or transmitted $1.4 million.
 He was sentenced on March 21 to more than six years in prison.
 The case represents one of the first convictions for what is believed to be an increasingly frequent crime—operating an unlicensed money transmitting business.